Blessed Caesar de Bus

 (February 3, 1544 – April 15, 1607)

-Saint Caesar de Bus’ Story
+Blessed Caesar de Bus’ Story

 Like so many of us, Caesar de Bus struggled with the decision about what to do with his life.
 After completing his Jesuit education he had difficulty settling between a military and a literary career.
 He wrote some plays but ultimately settled for life in the army and at court.

 For a time, life was going rather smoothly for the engaging, well-to-do young Frenchman.
 He was confident he had made the right choice.
-That was until he saw firsthand the realities of battle, including the St. Bartholomew’s Day massacres of French Protestants in 1572.
+That was until he saw firsthand the realities of battle, including the Saint Bartholomew’s Day massacres of French Protestants in 1572.

 He fell seriously ill and found himself reviewing his priorities, including his spiritual life.
 By the time he had recovered, Caesar had resolved to become a priest.
 Following his ordination in 1582, he undertook special pastoral work: teaching the catechism to ordinary people living in neglected, rural, out-of-the-way places.
 His efforts were badly needed and well received.